vintertown/sdi-doc/docs/apache/virtual-hosts.md

 ## Define DNS aliases

 For the sake of simplicity, we have created 2 A records on the nssdi.mi.hdm-stuttgart.de server.
 One for `fw061` and one for `manual` which both point to our server.
 Now we can access the server publicly via fw061.g8.sdi.mi.hdm-stuttgart.de and manual.g8.sdi.mi.hdm-stuttgart.de.
-You can find access to the process [here](/dns/transfer-dns-configurations).
+You can find access to the process in our previous chapter [here](/dns/transfer-dns-configurations).

 ## Creating config files for new subdomains